Seagate/cortx-hare/rfc/5/README.md

 0x7200000000000001:0x007d
 ```

-HA service fid is obtined by changing the most significant byte of `.f_container` field of the process fid to 0x73
+HA service fid is obtined by changing the prefix of `.f_container` field of the process fid
-and by incrementing its `.f_key` field.
+from 0x72 to 0x73 and by incrementing its `.f_key` field.

 RM service fid is obtained by incrementing `.f_key` field of the HA service fid.